PermafrostDiscoveryGateway/viz-staging/docs/deduplication.md

 ![tiles deduplicated by the footprints method](images/tiles_deduped_footprint.png)

-Deduplicating with the **neighbor** method leaves polygons from both files in the area where two files overlap, but removes polygons from one file where they overlap are are nearby a polygon from another file:
+Deduplicating with the **neighbor** method leaves polygons from both files in the area where two files overlap, but removes polygons from one file where they overlap or are nearby a polygon from another file:

 ![tiles deduplicated by the neighbor method](images/tiles_deduped_neighbor.png)